amallia/simd/README.md

 You, the licensee, may choose either at your option.
 The MIT License is GPL compatible, while the Apache-2.0 License is not, so please take this into consideration.

-Also note that by choosing *either* the MIT license *or* Apache-2.0 license you are required to provide attribution in the form of copyright reproduction (the details of which are subject to the license you choose).

 The terms of each can be found in the files [LICENSE-MIT](LICENSE-MIT) and [LICENSE-APACHE-2.0](LICENSE-APACHE-2.0), respectively.
 The notices of each are